Back to: ASP.NET Core Tutorials For Beginners and Professionals

 using FluentAPIDemo.Models; using FluentValidation; using FluentValidation.AspNetCore; using System.Drawing; namespace FluentAPIDemo { public class Program { public static void Main(string[] args) { var builder = WebApplication.CreateBuilder(args); // Add services to the container. builder.Services.AddControllersWithViews(); //Enables integration between FluentValidation and ASP.NET MVC's automatic validation pipeline. builder.Services.AddFluentValidationAutoValidation(); //Enables integration between FluentValidation and ASP.NET client-side validation. builder.Services.AddFluentValidationClientsideAdapters(); //Registering Model and Validator to show the error message on client side builder.Services.AddTransient<IValidator<RegistrationModel>, RegistrationValidator>(); var app = builder.Build(); // Configure the HTTP request pipeline. if (!app.Environment.IsDevelopment()) { app.UseExceptionHandler("/Home/Error"); // The default HSTS value is 30 days.
 You may want to change this for production scenarios, see https://aka.ms/aspnetcore-hsts. app.UseHsts(); } app.UseHttpsRedirection(); app.UseStaticFiles(); app.UseRouting(); app.UseAuthorization(); app.MapControllerRoute( name: "default", pattern: "{controller=Home}/{action=Index}/{id?}"); app.Run(); } } }

-FluentValidation will automatically validate controller action method parameters with the above setup, populating the ModelState with validation errors.
+The FluentValidation will automatically validate controller action method parameters, populating the ModelState with validation errors.
 You can then check ModelState.IsValid in your action methods to determine if the received input is valid.

 Validating in Controllers: